AceOfSpades-JFK/MusicPlayer/README.md

 - **Layered tracks!**
   - Multiple stems for a track playing at once, allowing for music to be more dynamic
 - Simple volume control
-  - You can now adjust the volume of a track (and it's layers) using a normalized float
+  - You can now adjust the volume of a track (and it's layers) using a percentage (or a range from 0 to 1 inclusive)
 - Volume fading
   - You can fade the volume of a track using built-in functions
-  - You can also cross-fade between tracks
+  - You can also cross-fade between tracks!

 ## Installation